JasonGoemaat/CheatEngineMonoHelper/README.md

+## TLDR;

+Copy `monohelper.lua` from the autorun folder in this repo to the autorun folder where cheat engine is installed.
+When opening the process of a mono game you should see a 'Mono Search' menu added to CE.

 ## Cheat Engine Mono Helper

 The purpose of this is to make easier to analyze games that use mono.
 The default